karenanndonnachie/CODEWORDS2024/STUDENT_DEBUGS_TESTS/KELVIN_8_AUG/readme.md

 * Use the `View/developer/developer tools` tab in chrome to locally test and edit your html file in a non-destructive way... you can also edit and test other web sites you find, or just nosey around inside them to see what fonts and styling they are using!
 * Use Visual studio code extensions to colour / check your CSS & HTML ... if it's red then it probably is an error or sorts!
 * Positioning and changing size of svg...
+  * A lot of the time for primitive shapes (rectangles, circles, squares, triangles etc.) you can just use [CSS Shapes](https://www.w3schools.com/howto/howto_css_shapes.asp#gsc.tab=0) test out the 'TRY ME' editor for examples.
   * if you are using an svg file you can size the svg the same way as you would an img.
   * If you are placing svg inline (inside `<svg>` tag) then the size & position of the `<svg>` is determined by the size of the shapes inside the `<svg>` and the `<svg>` attributes are for the "container" of the shapes, so you can 'clip' or crop' but you are not changing the size of the element, just it's 'viewbox'
   * If you want the shape inside to FILL the viewbox dimensions set in your svg tag, then use % eg. your width/height of your `<rect>` element need to be 100%